syndesisio/syndesis-qe/README.md

 By default the testsuite will not download any drivers when running tests.
 To download drivers, you need to use profile `download-drivers`, for example `mvn clean install -DskipTests -Pdownload-drivers`.

 By default the testsuite will download latest drivers which may not work with older browsers.
-To use older webdriver, find supported version for your browser and set following maven property:
+To use older webdriver, find supported version for your browser and set the system property `chrome.driver.version` or `firefox.driver.version` depending the browser of your choice.

 ##### Chrome
 Find supported driver version for chrome browser here: http://chromedriver.chromium.org/downloads